Complete rules

 The following changes take place immediately after the First Conquest and take effect before the next player moves:

 1. The Conquering and Conquered Armies are joined in an Unstable Alliance.
-The player that has achieved the First Conquest is called the First Ally (as well as the First Conqueror) and the other player is called the Second Ally.
+The player that has achieved the First Conquest is called the First Conqueror and the other player is called the Unstable Ally.
 The pieces within the Unstable Alliance are friendly in status towards each other; i.e. they cannot capture other pieces within the Unstable Alliance.

 2. Either a Princess or a Prince (whichever was not chosen in the Assembly) is placed on an empty square by the First Ally within her Kingdom.
 In the very unlikely event of an empty square being unavailable, the piece can be placed anywhere in Neutral Territory.

-3. If the Second Ally's King was captured, then it is replaced on an empty square (of the Second Ally's choice) in the Second Ally's Kingdom.
+3. If the Unstable Ally's King was captured, then it is replaced on an empty square (of the Unstable Ally's choice) in the Unstable Ally's Kingdom.
 If the King was Knatched, it remains in position.
+Note that this King cannot be captured or Knatched in the Battle for Identity.

 6. The move sequence is unchanged.
 For example, if Red and White are joined in an Unstable Alliance by Red conquering White, then Yellow will play next (immediately after Red's Conquest of White), followed by Black, White, Red and Yellow again.